Types of Tooth Surfaces

 What is the Buccal Surface of a Tooth?

-A surface of the tooth that faces the outside of the mouth and cheek.
-The cheeks are located on the buccal surface of the teeth.
-The labial surface refers to anterior teeth, while the buccal surface refers to posterior teeth.
+The buccal surface is the surface of a tooth that faces the cheek.
+The labial surface refers to the front surface of anterior teeth, while the buccal surface refers to the outer surface of posterior teeth facing the cheek.

-Each tooth in the mouth’s lateral surfaces contacts the teeth on both sides.
+Each tooth has lateral surfaces that contact adjacent teeth on both sides.
 The mesial surface is the lateral surface of the tooth close to the midline; in other words, it is located towards the front of the mouth.

 Distal Surface